 <<Table 3 here>>

-Would a minimal investment in stored foods and storage containers among African hunters and gatherers also have been the case during deep history, when the Pleistocene’s climate cycles moved this latitudinal threshold?
+Would investment in stored foods and storage containers among African hunter-gatherers also have been minimal during deep history, when the Pleistocene’s climate cycles moved this latitudinal threshold?
 These cycles produced recurrent phases of a Green Sahara/Arabia during which temperate conditions extended south into the present tropical zone (Scerri et al. 2014; Hamdan & Brook 2015; Nicholson et al. 2020).
 This suggests that food storage might have been a possibility in some climatic periods at the northern and southern margins of the continent.
 But what was there to store?
 The Major (3) and Massive (4) storage in northern latitudes comprises marine mammals, anadromous fish and species such as caribou/reindeer, red deer, bison, and horse.
-In Africa, marine mammals and fish are the prime candidate resources for significant storage especially on the southern coasts at sites that include Blombos Cave, Pinnacle Point, Die Kelders and Klasies River Mouth (Wadley 2015).
-The habitat shifts resulting from climate cycles did not, however, significantly change the terrestrial fauna available to African hunters.
-When compared to its Eurasian and North American counterparts, the African fauna, while forming large, and often dense aggregations, is fat-deficient and less attractive for making that storage investment; a situation highlighted in Binford’s (1978; 1981) studies of Arctic and Pleistocene storage-focused terrestrial hunting.
+In Africa, marine mammals and fish are the prime candidates for significant storage, especially on the southern coasts at sites like Blombos Cave, Pinnacle Point, Die Kelders and Klasies River Mouth (Wadley 2015).
+The habitat shifts resulting from climate cycles did not, however, significantly change the terrestrial fauna available.
+When compared to its Eurasian and North American counterparts, the African fauna, while forming large, dense aggregations, is fat-deficient and less attractive for making that storage investment; a situation highlighted in Binford’s (1978; 1981) studies of Arctic and Pleistocene storage-focused terrestrial hunting.

 There are exceptions (Binford 2001, 256–7) to the 35o threshold (Appendix 2).
 None of these occur in Africa and they are accounted for by domesticated crops forming a component of hunter-gatherer subsistence.
 Binford’s proposition 8.04 (2001, 257), based on this evidence, is that any significant storage of food below 35o indicates that economic intensification has taken place for that hunter-gatherer society .

 African hunters and gatherers are encapsulated by farmers and herders, and many San in the Kalahari work for them (R.B.
 Lee 1979; Woodburn 1980).
-It might be argued that this contact explains their lack of storage (Appendix 1) as they were forced into agriculturally marginal environments.
+This contact could explain their lack of storage (Appendix 1), as they were forced into agriculturally marginal environments.
 The Australian cases in QTSTOR suggests otherwise.
-This continent of unencapsulated hunters and gatherers lies below the equator and mostly above 35oS.
+This continent of unencapsulated hunter-gatherers lies below the equator and mostly above 35oS.
 While there was intensification of food sources (Lourandos 1997) there was no food production.
 Only one case, the Kuareg in Queensland (Appendix 2), has a QTSTOR rank of 2.
 All 53 other cases are ranked at 1, comparable to the African hunter-gatherers in the dataset (Appendix 1).
 The Australian societies cover a wide geographical range from deserts to tropics, temperate forests, and coasts.
 Four are located below 35oS (Table 4) but with the lowest QTSTOR rank.

 <<Table 4 here>>

-Binford (2001, 257) explains these as occupying distinctive, southern ocean environments with little seasonal variation in temperature and vegetation dominated by Nothofagus.
+Binford (2001, 257) explains these as occupying distinctive, southern ocean.
+Nothofagus environments with little seasonal variation in temperature and vegetation.
 The four exceptions from Australia have an ET range of between 14.95–12.74.
-Applying that same ET range to the 337 dataset produces a subset of 83 cases (Table 5).
-As expected, Major and Massive QTSTOR values account for 70% and these are exclusively from North America.
-The three exceptions from the north are in India: the Kadar, Cholanaikan, and Nayaka.
-They occupy low latitudes, between 10.1o–11.9o, so that minimal storage is predicted, as it is for the two South African cases (Appendix 1), the Xam and Xegwi.
+Applying that same ET range to the 337-strong dataset produces a subset of 83 cases (Table 5).
+As expected, Major and Massive QTSTOR values account for 70% and are exclusively from North America.
+The three exceptions are in India: the Kadar, Cholanaikan, and Nayaka.
+They occupy low latitudes, between 10.1o–11.9o, so that minimal storage is predicted, as for the two South African cases (Appendix 1), the Xam and Xegwi.
 By comparison, the four Australian cases (Table 4) occupy latitudes >35o.
 Since these are the only exceptions to the 35o storage threshold, its general applicability is upheld.

 <<Table 5 and Table 6 here>>